 Pour a small quantity of white vinegar into each container of natural food coloring.
 We used the 1/4 cup to pour but didn’t fill it all the way.
 The vinegar is acidic and helps the dye adhere to the egg shell.

 Carefully place an egg into each cup of dye and watch the color magic begin!
 Periodically check the color shade of each egg by lifting it out with a spoon.
 Once it’s colored to your liking, gently place the egg in the carton to dry.
-Wet finger prints will create white spots on the egg shell, so keep contact with the wet egg shell to a minimum.
+Wet finger prints will create white spots on the egg shell, so try not to touch the wet egg shells too much.

-Dying eggs with natural food coloring is a fun science project for kids!
-Some of the dye colors will be stronger than others.
-During our project, the green spinach dye took the longest to color the egg shell and even then the color was a faint lime green.
-The red beet juice colored the egg shell light pink fairly quickly, which would have likely darkened with more time.
+We discovered that dying eggs with natural food coloring is a fun science project for kids!
+We also learned that some of the dye colors will be stronger than others.
+During our project, the green spinach dye took the longest to color the egg shell a faint lime green.
+In contrast, the red beet juice colored the egg shell light pink fairly quickly, which would have likely darkened with more time.

-It’s fun to make homemade food coloring and be creative with the egg coloring process.
-You could try other foods too.
-Kale would likely product a strong green dye.
+It’s fun to color eggs using natural dyes and be creative with the egg dying process.
+You could try to make homemade food coloring with other foods too.
+Kale would likely produce a strong green dye.
 Red cabbage, carrots and pomegranate would be interesting natural dye sources to experiment with.
 I hope you feel inspired by this project!
-Which natural colors would you try?
+Which natural dye colors would you try?

 Such a fun idea to use organic colors and a great way to engage kids.